 If you are experiencing a divorce, it is essential that you hire a divorce attorney who can assist you in avoiding certain easy mistakes to make.
 Divorces are difficult emotionally, financially, and legally, so it is understandable for you to be feeling certain ways.
 However, do not let these feelings control your actions or decisions during this time.

-At Stange Law Firm, we want to offer our assistance in whatever capacity you may need.
+At Stange Law Firm in Cedar Rapids, Iowa, we want to offer our assistance in whatever capacity you may need.
 We are here to guide you through the process, negotiate with your spouse and their legal team, and even help you make changes to your estate plan, should the need arise.
 Contact our offices today to schedule a consultation.
 Divorce is hard to navigate, but you don’t have to do so alone.